Here we give you the low-down on safety regulations for landlords.

 In 2020, there were some changes to landlord regulations in the UK.

 The biggest change was to the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.
-It made it mandatory to conduct electrical safety checks every five years by a qualified person.
+It is now mandatory for landlords to appoint a qualified person to conduct electrical safety checks every five years.

-For an electrician to perform these checks they need to meet the standards set out in the 18th edition of the regulations.
+This rule applies to all new and existing tenancies..
+Checks need to meet standards set out in the 18th edition of the wiring regulations.

 The electrical safety industry has set out a competent persons scheme.
 This helps landlords to find a qualifying electrician more easily.

 All changes are explained in full on the GOV.UK website.